Free expat tax extension icon

 The path to permanent residency (Niederlassungserlaubnis) varies depending on your situation:

-• EU Blue Card holders: Can apply after 21 months with B1 German language skills, or after 33 months without language requirements
+EU Blue Card holders: Can apply for a settlement permit after 21 months with B1 German language skills, or after 33 months without specific language requirements.
+This makes the Blue Card the fastest path to permanent residency.

-• University graduates from German institutions: Can apply after two years of appropriate employment
+University graduates from German institutions: Can apply after two years of appropriate employment, matching their field of study.

-• Self-employed individuals: Usually eligible after three years if the business is successful
+Self-employed individuals: Usually eligible after three years if their business proves successful and contributes positively to the German economy.

-• Family members of German citizens: Can apply after three years of marriage and residence
+Family members of German citizens: Can apply after three years of marriage and continuous residence together.

 To become a German citizen, you'll generally need:

-• passing the naturalization test (questions about German history, culture, and legal system)
+Passing the naturalization test (Einbürgerungstest) covering German history, culture, legal system, and democratic values.

 Traditionally, Germany required renunciation of previous citizenship for naturalization.
-However, there are important exceptions for US citizens:
+However, this changed with the 2024 nationality reform.

-• Children born to a US citizen parent and a German parent can typically hold both citizenships.
+Children born to a US citizen parent and a German parent can typically hold both citizenships from birth without choosing between them.

 For specific guidance on your situation, consult with an immigration attorney who specializes in US-German citizenship matters.